nitzel/hurryup/meatly/readme.md

 - 14:56 colored text :) that linebreak-thing took me a while...
 - 15:04 that linebreak-thing is still not working completely!
 GNAH!
 - 15:10 got'cha! finally
+- 17:00 Half the time's over!
+24h left **gogogo**
+- 17:29 Uff finally shadowed objects get created correctly! that was not too easy.
+Why does PHASER have to scale the width/height of a bounding box, but NOT the offset??? **todo** report as maybe-bug
+- 17:40 Fixed background
 # [credits](credits.md)